-The West Tofts handaxe shows that ancient toolmakers enjoyed the aesthetics of their work.
+The West Tofts handaxe has a shell fossil in the middle of it, showing that ancient toolmakers enjoyed the aesthetics of their work.

-Discovered at West Tofts, in Norfolk, the tool was made around 250,000 years ago – long before homo sapiens had reached the British Isles.
+Discovered at West Tofts, in Norfolk, this remarkable Acheulean handaxe was made around 250,000 years ago – long before homo sapiens had reached the British Isles.

 Acheulean stone tools are characterised by their distinctive oval and pear-shaped forms, and were made during the Lower Palaeolithic period by Homo erectus, as well as other human species including Homo heidelbergensis and, much later, Neanderthals.

-The West Tofts handaxe is not the only example where the stone has been selected, at least in part, for its aesthetic qualities.
-This 400,000 year old axe from Swanscombe in Kent has an urchin in the middle:
+In fact, the West Tofts handaxe is not the only example where the stone has been selected, at least in part, for its aesthetic qualities; a 400,000 year old axe from Swanscombe in Kent is knapped around a fossil urchin.

 DigVentures crowdfunds archaeological projects that everyone can be part of, in the UK and overseas.
 With help from people all over the world, we investigate the past and publish our discoveries online for free.
 Become a DigVentures Subscriber and be part of great archaeology - all year round!